 The Artist-In-Residence program and the Student Artist program are important additions to JIRP to help visualize connections between science and society, and to provide a unique educational experience for students to approach the Juneau Icefield with an analytical, creative, and scientific lens.
-In turn, artists are given the opportunity to pursue their creative practice in the field, while simultaneously diving deeper into the scientific realms with which their art intersects.
+Artists are given the opportunity to pursue their creative practice in the field, while simultaneously diving deeper into the scientific realms with which their art intersects.
 JIRP approaches science communication from many different angles – from documentary photography to science journalism to scientific illustration to abstract art-making.
 JIRP’s art programs offer a unique, creative perspective to storytelling.
 These roles help JIRP visualize the way in which these types of science communication methods can exist together.

 Love Letters for Glaciers is a time capsule project, created with the participants of the 2017 field season of JIRP.
 At the end of the expedition, each student, staff, and faculty member was invited to write their own “love letter for a glacier” and add it to a time capsule that I installed overlooking the JIRP basecamp and Gilkey Glacier.